stashed/docs/docs/concepts/crds/backupsession.md

 Like any official Kubernetes resource, a `BackupSession` has `TypeMeta`, `ObjectMeta` and `Spec` , `Status` sections.

-A sample `BackupSession` created for backing up volumes of a Deployment is shown below,
+A sample `BackupSession` created for backing up the volumes of a Deployment is shown below,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1